huangqinjin/compiler-issues/XpConCRT/README.md

 But without `version` specification, using `v141_xp` in Visual Studio 2019, it will always select the latest toolset installed (e.g. `14.28`, which doesn't support XP), unless toolset `14.16` is installed.
-To use tollset `v142,version=14.27`, option `/SUBSYSTEM:CONSOLE,5.01` or `/SUBSYSTEM:CONSOLE,5.02` must be passed to linker.
+To use tollset `v142,version=14.27`, option `/SUBSYSTEM:CONSOLE,5.01` or `/SUBSYSTEM:CONSOLE,5.02` must be passed to linker when linking executables.

 ### References